 Position Descriptions: The University of Cincinnati, a top-25 public research university, is strategically concentrating research efforts on five primary pathways representing our strongest programs and recognized leadership in interdisciplinary research and education: environment, information science, manufacturing and services, sensing, and health.
 These pathways represent focus areas for broad-based cross disciplinary research (interdisciplinary and multidisciplinary) involving multiple units and colleges at the University of Cincinnati to develop specific expertise and international recognition as true leaders.
-As many as ten faculty positions are available within the College of Engineering and Applied Science (CEAS) in the following interdisciplinary thrust areas:

 Successful candidates will have a primary appointment in one of the six departments in the College of Engineering and Applied Science, and potential secondary appointments in other programs within and outside of the College.
 The Departments in the College are: